 Whilst academic achievement is important, we recognise our role in developing the “whole child”.
 Therefore we aim to promote not just intellectual growth but his/her physical, social, moral, spiritual, emotional, creative and aesthetic development, as well as raising self-esteem, encouraging a sense of responsibility, initiative, and self-discipline.

-The focus is on the core subjects in KS3 with encouragement for students to branch out in their self-expression with subjects such as Art, D&T, Food, Latin, LAMDA Public Speaking, and Physical Education.
+The focus is on the core subjects in KS3 with encouragement for students to branch out in their self-expression with subjects such as Art, D&T, Food, Latin, and Physical Education.

-In Key Stage 4 students complete GCSE, London Institute of Business Finance, LAMDA and other exams.
+In Key Stage 4 students complete GCSE.
 Most students take 6 -10 exams in Mathematics, English, Science, History, Geography, French, Food, Art, D&T and other subjects.

 All students stay on to complete years 12 and 13, with most studying 3 A levels and 1 AS subject in year 12 and taking these through to A2 in year 13.
 Mathematics and English are offered to all levels, along with Accounts, Business Studies, Humanities, MFL and a range of vocational subjects.
 Most students also complete an extended project qualification.

-We deliver and receive a broader curriculum using teachers from other schools via Virtual Classroom (VC) video link, based in dedicated rooms at Hornby Campus, or through laptop based ‘Zoom’ technology.
+We deliver and receive a broader curriculum using teachers from other schools via Virtual Classroom (VC) video link, based in dedicated rooms at Lancaster Campus, or through laptop based ‘Zoom’ technology.